GUIDE 2025

 About the Author

-Dr. Beverly Browning is a 40-year award-winning grant writer and consultant who has helped others strengthen their professional acumen through organizational capacity building, gaining more than $450 million in contract awards for clients she’s assisted.
-She’s the author of 43 publications on various topics related to obtaining grants.
+Dr. Beverly Browning is a 40-year award-winning grant writer and consultant who has helped others strengthen their professional acumen through organizational capacity building.
+She has received more than $450 million in contract awards for clients she has assisted.
+She is the author of 43 publications on various topics related to obtaining grants.

 How to Write a Nonprofit Grant Proposal